 Benefits of managing medical audits as a function of the purchasing agency: The purchaser of care holds the contracts with healthcare providers and as such has authority in relation to them.
-The purchaser manages claims from healthcare providers, and claims are one of the most important sources for prioritizing medical audits.
-There are also administrative benefits of managing purchasing and medical audits under one roof.
+The purchaser manages claims from healthcare providers, and claims are one of the most important sources for conducting medical audits.
+There are also administrative benefits of managing purchasing and medical audits under same agency.

-Limitations of medical audits as a function of the purchasing agency: The purchaser of care can have incentives to minimize expenditures and may manage the audit function with the objective of addressing fraud and unnecessary procedures, but may not focus on audits to improve quality of care.
+Benefits of managing medical audits as a function of the independent agency: The purchaser of care can have incentives to minimize expenditures and may manage the audit function with the objective of addressing fraud and unnecessary procedures, but may not focus on audits to improve quality of care.